tetherto/lib-wallet/README.md

 # Wallet Lib

 Multi asset cryptocurrency wallet library in JavaScript.
-Working in Node.js, Browser, Bare.js
+Supported on 3 platforms:  Node.js, Browser, Bare Runtime

-**Warning:** This is a work in progress and not tested on mainnet.**
+**Warning:** Use at your own risk**

 ## Features